Towards a classification of mixed-state topological orders in two dimensions: Mixed states with generalized 1-form symmetries

 One way to construct mixed-state TOs is to start from a pure-state TO, whose anyon theory is a modular category $\C$, and apply a QLC to ``decohere out'' a subcategory $\cal{D}$ of anyons.
 In other words, one forms a classical mixture of excited states, obtained from exciting anyons in the subcategory.
 One expects that once the density of excitations is higher than some threshold, the decohered state is in a new phase.
 The remaining 1-form symmetry in this decohered phase is the ``commutant'' subcategory $\cal{D}'$ of the subcategory.\footnote{We thank Roger Mong for discussions on this construction.} That is, $\cal{D}'$ contains the anyons that braid trivially with those in $\cal{D}$.
 Here, trivial braiding between an anyon $a$ and $b$ means the $S$ matrix element $S_{ab}/S_{11}=d_ad_b$, where $d_{a/b}$ are the quantum dimensions.
 The same construction can obviously be applied to a mixed state to ``decohere out'' a subcategory of anyons.

 Another way that a QLC can affect the anyon theory is to classically gauge a finite symmetry.
-That is, a mixed state $\rho$ with anyon theory $\C$ can be obtained from a mixed state with anyon theory $\C/\cal{B}$ by applying a QLC.
-Here, $\cal{B}$ is a bosonic transparent subcategory of $\C$, and $\C/\cal{B}$ is the premodular category obtained by condensing $\cal{B}$ in $\C$.
+That is, if a mixed state $\rho$ with anyon theory $\C$ contains a bosonic transparent subcategory $\cal{B}$, it can be obtained from a mixed state with anyon theory $\C/\cal{B}$ by applying a QLC.
+Here, $\C/\cal{B}$ is the premodular category obtained by condensing $\cal{B}$ in $\C$.
 As reviewed in Appendix \ref{premodular-cat}, in this case, there always exists a finite group $G$, such that $\cal{B}$ is isomorphic to the category $\Rep(G)$ of finite-dimensional linear representations.
 Mathematically, it means that $\C$ can be recovered by symmetrizing the $G$ symmetry in $\C/\mathcal{B}$.
 Thus, one can start from a mixed-state with anyon theory $\C/\cal{B}$, and classically gauge a $G$ symmetry to obtain a mixed state with anyon theory $\C$.

 Suppose that $\rho_1$ and $\rho_2$ are mixed states that can be connected by a QLC $\cal{N}_{21}$, such that $\cal{N}_{21}(\rho_1) = \rho_2$.
 Suppose further that $\cal{N}_{21}$ can be purified into a unitary $V$ acting on $\rho_1\otimes \op{0}$.
 By our assumption, both $\rho_1$ and $\rho_2$ can be associated to premodular categories, $\mathcal{C}_1$ and $\C_2$, respectively.
 A straightforward generalization of the argument in Section~\ref{sec: 1-form symmetry} shows that if $\rho_2$ has a strong generalized 1-form symmetry operator $W$, then $\rho_1\otimes \op{0}$ has a strong 1-form symmetry given by $VWV^\dag$.
 However, if $W$ represents a transparent boson, it may become breakable in $\rho_1$, in light of the examples in Section~\ref{sec: decohered Ising} and \ref{sec: G-graded stringnet}.